vinhio/docker-php/README.md

 ### II.
 Simple App structure

-Let say code project use MySQL for persistence and Redis for caching.
-So, We need at least 3 containers.
+Let say code project use MySQL for persistence, Redis for caching and Mail.
+So, We need at least 4 containers.

 - Container `MySQL 8.0.25` for MySQL server
 - Container `Redis 6.2.5` for Caching server